vygr/ChrysaLisp/docs/INTRO.md

 ### Mac, Linux, PI64

-After a successful `make` of the platform bootstrap you can now run the TUI (:text User Interface) or the GUI (Graphical User Interface) and try the demos.
+After a successful `make` of the platform bootstrap you can now run the TUI (Text User Interface) or the GUI (Graphical User Interface) and try the demos.

 For a TUI or GUI type: